-Due to the atmospherically barrier like present sound waves are refracted downwards rather than been allowed to ascend.
-As a result of the refraction angle these sound wave now can travel as far as 72 kilometres away in some cases.
+Due to the atmosphere barrier like present sound waves are refracted downwards rather than being allowed to ascend.
+As a result of the refraction angle, these sound waves now can travel as far as 72 kilometers away in some cases.

 In countries like Singapore because of the heavy humidity levels the affects of the Inversion layer will be more intense in comparison to other climates.
 The characteristics are most evident at sundown in Singapore but for other countries winter seasons are also frequent times Acoustic Inversion to occur.
 However in Singapore the added issue cause from the hotter temperatures increase the state further as molecules bump into each other more often than when it is cold.

 In normal conditions there is a relationship between the source of noise and the receiver; whereby the noise levels decrease when the distance increases.
 However this reality bends when influenced by the inversion layer.